Armenians in the United Kingdom: Media

 The Tekeyan Cultural Union published "Erebuni" from 1979 to 1996.
 From 1979 to 1987, it was a bilingual Armenian/English monthly, turning into a biweekly from 1987 to 1996.
 For a brief period in 1993, it was published solely in English before reverting into a bilingual edition.
 It ceased publication in 1996.

 Churches

 There are three Armenian Apostolic Churches in Britain: Saint Sarkis in Kensington in London; Saint Yeghiche in South Kensington, also in London; and the Holy Trinity in Chorlton-on-Medlock, Manchester.
 The Armenian church of the Holy Trinity was the first purpose-built Armenian church in Western Europe and was opened at Easter 1870.
 The architects were Royle & Bennett, 1869–70.
 There is also an Armenian Christian Fellowship in Chiswick, West London, a non-denominational evangelical church with services in Armenian, English and Persian.
 Nearby Chiswick New Cemetery has a significant number of Armenian burials.

-Schools
+Academia

 Kevork Tahta Armenian Community Sunday School in London operates under the auspices of Armenian Community of UK, providing inclusive education to promote a better knowledge of the Armenian language and culture.

+The Armenian Institute cultural centre opened in London in 2001.